Traditional English Curds

 Lemon Curd, the very first and most popular of the fruit curds, originated in England dating back to the early 1800's.
 The recipe back then was rather literal and not at all how we'd think of Lemon Curd these days.
 Then there was ‘Lemon Cheese’ which was used to make lemon tarts.
 Original recipes advise to 'rasp hard pieces of sugar', as it didn't come in grain form then, against the lemon’s skin in order to remove the zest to extract essence and color.

 We make our curds the traditional English way - with lots of fruit, eggs, egg yolks and butter and we do not add any thickeners like many others do.
-The result is a deliciously velvety texture with bright zesty flavors.
+The result is a delicious velvet texture with bright zesty flavors.